-We needed a boat that was big enough to fit the six of us and eventually settled on this small rib operated by a sole trader who Emma, our six-year-old, affectionately referred to as “the scruffy man”.
+We needed a boat that was big enough to fit the six of us and eventually settled on this small rib operated by one of the smaller sole trader operators in the marina.

 I got the impression, as we spoke to a few of the different operators around the marina, that they all had varying rules and standards relating to how experienced and qualified you needed to be to hire their boats.

 Most of them made mentions of needing a “license” to hire boats of a certain size but a few of the smaller operators seemed less bothered about this requirement to me.

 None of them were particularly clear what type of ‘license’ was needed.
 As it happens though, I do have an RYA powerboat qualification (the nearest thing to what might be considered “a license” for boating in the UK) and I managed to phone home to my mum, who was dog-sitting for us, and asked her to dig my license out of a drawer and text me a photograph of it.

 When it came to it though, the guy seemed uninterested in seeing this license and didn’t even ask me to show it to him.
 Indeed I was pleasantly surprised at the ease with which we were able to hire this boat – just by filling in a short form with my UK contact details – and handing over my (car) driving license for him to hold on to as a deposit to ensure I didn’t steal his boat.

 Perhaps the larger boat hire operators around Port D’andratx may be a bit more rigorous but, particularly in the off-season when things were quiet, the smaller ones seemed a bit less bothered about who we were and what we planned to do with the boat.